alkampfergit/personal-blog/codewrecks/content/post/old/2011/06/weak-reference-to-delegate-never-do-it.md

 This is the original desired situation, until *Object* is alive, it takes a reference to the *registration object*, that keeps the delegate and the object alive.
 When the object is not references by any other root, except from the delegate, the garbage collector verify that the registration/delegate and object could be collected, because Broker has only a WeakReference to the Registration object.

-This solution is not perfect, because if â€œobjectâ€ forgot to keep references to Registration object, it will cease to receive message at the first passage of the garbage collector.
+This solution is not perfect, because if *object* forgot to keep references to Registration object, it will cease to receive message at the first passage of the garbage collector.
 A possible solution is using reflection to call instance methods.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 public class WeakRegistration : ActionRegistrationBase